Movie Reviews - 2000s postsMonday September 07, 2015

 Kirsten Dunst, bless her heart, pulls it off.
 A shocked intake of breath, a camera close-up as myriad emotions cross her face, ending in a small, grateful smile.
 It all makes sense now.

 That scene, by the way, was No. 1 on my list of the “Top 10 Superhero Movie Scenes.”

 M.J. in the window

 So: Is “Spider-Man 2” the greatest superhero movie ever made?

 All superhero movies have faults.
 They have to.
 They’re absurd.
 Spider bites don’t turn us into spider-men, gamma radiation doesn’t turn us into hulks, men from other planets don’t develop god-like powers because of Earth’s sun.
 Plus the movies make their own mistakes.
 The Joker’s machinations are impossibly complex, Hulk has daddy issues, Superman joins the anti-nuke movement.

 The faults of “Spider-Man 2” are more numerous than I remembered: Peter is stupid with poetry, M.J. and Harry are both bitter, and who doesn’t find out Peter is Spider-Man?
 Probably just Aasif Mondvi.
 But everything else works.
-Even 10 years later, the battle sequences are stunning.

 Or maybe she’s simply anticipating the disaster of “Spider-Man 3.”